Building & Expansion

 The original 40,000-square-foot postmodern building included ten galleries, a study-storage facility, and administrative spaces, as well as a 204-seat auditorium.The building is constructed of Flemish bond brick with a gray brick cornice and copper roof.

-In 2016, we broke ground for a major renovation and expansion of our facilities.
-Learn more about the expansion plans, which include three object-study rooms, a sweeping public reception space, and a number of stunning new galleries, along with renovations to the original Charles Moore galleries.
-From excavation to reinstallation, the project will likely continue through 2018.
+In 2016, we broke ground for a major renovation and expansion of our facilities, which will include three object-study rooms, a sweeping public reception space, and a number of stunning new galleries, along with renovations to the original Charles Moore galleries.
+From excavation to reinstallation, the project will continue through 2018.

 The Hood Museum of Art is one of the world's most dynamic teaching museums, widely celebrated for the seamless integration of its collections into the Dartmouth educational experience.
 Opened in 1985 and dedicated to helping students "construct meaning from what we see," the Hood encourages students to explore cultures and the human condition through art.